Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 This report will explore and consider the future potential of establishing a bicycle repair shop in Oxfordshire with their £20,000 in starting capital.
 Also, this report will show the implications of the external and industry environment.
 This will be done using PESTEL Analysis and Porter's Five Forces Analysis.
 ##### PESTEL Analysis
 Political and economic factors are important the infulunce to business outcomes would be negatable and uncontrollable.
 Legally the barriers to entry are low and would have a small if any influence on business outcomes.
 Technological development could help the business due to the popularity of e-bikes but due to the high costs the demand is still not as high as regulator pedal bikes. future development could lead to the price of e-bike decrease but there is still some time before than.
-Due to the high
+Socio-cultural facotrs would have the most influnace due to how we as a sociility are trying to be more eco freindly in how we live our lifes